(View towards Sacramonte – Front cover taken by T.Tenni)

 Here are some of the snippets experienced by the light of Andalucia…

 The Spanish families, the slow, laid back lifestyle, the tranquillity, the picturesque views of the mountainous Sierra Nevada, the art, the ceramics, the pomegranate, the tapas, the fresh oranges and orange juices, the paella’s, the coffee’s, the olive oils and the tostadas, the churros, the guitar playing, the hand clapping, their singing with the deep, passionate, flamenco-ing.
-The people, the locals, the friends, the hiking, the sitting, the chilling, the hidden gems of the Albayzin, with the modern touch, to the exploring of the history, to the Moorish-Arab quarter, the tiles, the calligraphy, to the converted churches, the gardens, the quiet, calm carmines, off to the caves of Sacramonte, the gypsy locals, to the lost ruins of the Jew’s.
-With the not-so-quite siesta’s during the primavera season, the studying, the students, the libraries, the literature, the poems, the fountains, the rivers, and on and on the night goes on until dawn…the way of the Andalucian – Spaniards go.
+The people, the locals, the friends, the hiking, the sitting, the chilling, the hidden gems of the Albayzin, with the modern touch, to the exploring of the history, to the Moorish-Arab quarter, the tiles, the calligraphy, to the converted churches, the gardens, The grand beauty of The Alhambra, the quiet, calm carmines, off to the caves of Sacramonte, the gypsy locals, to the lost ruins of the Jew’s.
+With the not-so-quite siesta’s during the primavera season, the studying, the students, the libraries, the literature, the poems, the fountains, the rivers, and on and on the night goes on until dawn…the way of the Andalusian – Spaniards go.
 Si, muchos gracias España.

 Esta es para ti..x